STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 SSRs are all individuals and get out of the role what they put in.
 There are also many more opportunities to get involved with the wider work of Student Services.

-Applicants must be registered at UEA in the academic year 2019/20 either as full-time students or, if part-time, be registered on a degree programme (Undergraduate, Master’s or Research) for at least 50% of full-time.
-Applications from Registration-only Research students, and MBBS students who will be entering the fifth year in September 2018, will not be accepted unless you have previously been an SSR.
+Applicants must be registered at UEA in the academic year 2020/21 either as full-time students or, if part-time, on a degree programme (Undergraduate, Master’s or Research) for at least 50% of full-time.
+Applications from registration-only research students, and MBBS students who will be entering the fifth year in September 2020, will not be accepted unless you have previously been an SSR.
 Executive Officers of UEA Student Union are not eligible for appointment.

 Applicants who have placements as part of their course should consider carefully whether they can meet both course commitments and the demands of the SSR role, which will involve some daytime activities, seeking advice from their school as necessary.